xudi1227/illumiNet/README.md

 # Object-based-Illumination-Transfer

-This is the official code of the paper with id 2122 submitted to IEEEVR.
+This is the official code of the paper Object-based Illumination Transferring and Rendering for Applications of Mixed Reality

 # TODO
 - [x] inference